SRI-CSL/llvm2smt/README.md

 ```

 Read operations are encoded using SMT-LIB `select` and write
-operations are encoded using 'store`.
+operations are encoded using `store`.
 Each write operation produces a
 new memory state, denoted by a fresh SMT-LIB constant.

 We also use a global variable to denote the stack pointer.
 It is used to
 encode the LLVM alloca operations (i.e., create local variables on the stack).

-We use a bitprecise representation: 'i1' variables are represented as
+We use a bitprecise representation: `i1` variables are represented as
 Boolean, all other integer types are converted to bitvectors of the
 appropriate size.
-For example, 'i32' variables are represented as
+For example, `i32` variables are represented as
 bitvectors of length 32.
 We support all LLVM types except
 floating-point numbers.
 For LLVM vector types, we use SMT-LIB
 arrays.
-For example a register of type '<2 x i32>' is represented as
+For example a register of type `<2 x i32>` is represented as
-an array of two elements of type '(Array (_ BitVec 1) (_ BitVec 32))'.
+an array of two elements of type `(Array (_ BitVec 1) (_ BitVec 32))`.

 The SMT-LIB translation assumes that every basic block is executed at
 most once.
 In most cases, this means that we must unroll loops before